Manx Regiment: Germany

-After VE Day the units of 21st Army Group were engaged in occupation duties, disarming German troops and administering the British Zone of Allied-occupied Germany.
+After VE Day, the units of 21st Army Group were engaged in occupation duties, disarming German troops and administering the British Zone of Allied-occupied Germany.
 15th LAA Regiment remained in Hamburg when a large part of 7th Armoured Division moved to Berlin in June and July for victory parades.
 Demobilisation began in late 1945.
 By 4 February 1946, 1 LAA Bty left to help reform 2nd LAA Rgt in the postwar Regular Army.
 Then on 25 February RHQ, 41 and 42 LAA Btys went into suspended animation pending the reorganisation of the TA.

 Postwar

-When the TA was reconstituted on 1 January 1947, the regiment reformed as 515 (Isle of Man) LAA Rgt.
+When the TA was reconstituted on 1 January 1947, the regiment was reformed as 515 (Isle of Man) LAA Rgt.
 It formed part of 59 AA Brigade headquartered at Liverpool.

 AA Command was abolished on 10 March 1955 and there were wholesale disbandments among its units: 515 LAA Rgt survived as 42 Division Counter-Bombardment (Isle of Man) Staff Troop (42nd (Lancashire) Division being the postwar TA formation in the region).
 However, when there were further cuts to the TA in 1961, it was merged into 288 (2nd West Lancashire) LAA Rgt.